 We were in the middle of Subject Control and Arrest Techniques in the Police Academy when I earned the name “Code Red.”
-If my bearing and violence in movement to complete tasks wasn’t enough of a giveaway that I had recently served in the military, then my “hypervigilance” would dispel any doubts.
+If my bearing and violence in movement to complete tasks weren’t enough of a giveaway that I had recently served in the military, then my “hypervigilance” would dispel any doubts.
 I was the recruit that assessed everyone.
-Hand dominance of strangers, facial cues, security measures of structures, and position in tactically advantageous locations at all time… on day one.
+Hand dominance of strangers, facial cues, security measures of structures, and position in tactically advantageous locations at all times… on day one.

 To the veteran, he would like to assess the security measures of the restaurant, the atmosphere of the customers, spot of key agitated individuals that may be potential threats, hand dominance of those in close proximity, entry and exit locations, where he can place his Oakley’s on the table to have extra eyes in his blind spots.
-These are reasonable measures to take prior to agreeing to spending 2-4 minutes tunnel visioned into a menu of food options that will distract overall situational awareness.
-This way of thinking is not widely help for the American public.
+These are reasonable measures to take prior to agreeing to spend 2-4 minutes tunnel-visioned into a menu of food options that will distract overall situational awareness.
+This way of thinking is not widely helpful for the American public.

 Learned based behaviors are exactly that.
 Whether guidance was provided or sought individually, the learning curve occurred.
 The behaviors are the visible symptoms of the training.
-Experiences that an individual encounters provides feedback and validation if the behaviors should be continued or discontinued.
+Experiences that individual encounters provide feedback and validation if the behaviors should be continued or discontinued.

-Many who have deployed in combat encountered imminent threat daily.
+Many who have deployed in combat encountered imminent threats daily.
 They had to scan for potential threats, watch for pattern changes and irregularities, maintain heightened awareness, and rewire their thinking as a whole.
-Within 1 month of my last deployment there was no rewiring/reintegration training for heightened awareness.
+Within 1 month of my last deployment, there was no rewiring/reintegration training for heightened awareness.
 I maintained my “code red” mentality.

-Condition Red according to the Jeff Cooper’s Model of Color Codes is the fight mentality.
-In this state the individual is ready to violently respond to imminent threats.
+Condition Red according to Jeff Cooper’s Model of Color Codes is the fight mentality.
+In this state, the individual is ready to violently respond to imminent threats.

 To the veteran who has separated from service and feels ashamed for asking to change seats during a dining situation, embrace your training.
 Know that it is not maladaptive to have learned based behavior patterns that have been successful for you.
 Seek to improve daily on the things that make you comfortable and on the things that make you uncomfortable.
 You are either at the table or on the menu.